Understanding how trout feed and what trout eat is one of the most important aspects to becoming a success.

 If you want some tips on shrimp or scud fishing, you should check out this handy video which is filled with useful info advice.
 Brian Chan demonstrates some of the best patterns for scud and shrimp, plus how to fish them for the best success!

 Now, the larger trout grow, the more food they need to fuel them every day.
 When they get to a certain size, just eating insects doesn’t seem to cut it anymore.
 From this stage on, they tend to eat other fish more, just like bass do.

 Large trout (and even medium-sized ones who are feeling a bit greedy) will eat bullheads, sculpins, chubs, and minnows.
 They even eat smaller trout, particularly when the smaller fish seems to have got into trouble and is drawing attention to itself.

 Sculpins can be found in most trout waters in the US.
 They are small fish which tend to live in rocky areas and feed off the bottom.
-If you want to imitate a sculpin or bullhead, try a Bow River Bugger, a Muddler Minnow, or a Zoo Cougar.
+If you want to imitate a sculpin or bullhead, try a bow river bugger, a muddler minnow fly, or a zoo cougar.

-The best flies to use to imitate minnows are the Clouser Minnow and the well-known Woolly Bugger.
+The best flies to use to imitate clouser minnow and the well-known wooly bugger.

 The Wrap Up